People

 Christoph Nolte

-Assistant Professor
+Associate Professor

-Christoph is a conservation scientist interested in understanding and comparing the effectiveness of efforts to protect and restore terrestrial ecosystems.
+Christoph is an interdisciplinary conservation scientist interested in understanding and comparing the effectiveness of efforts to protect and restore terrestrial ecosystems.
 Where do they occur?
 What do they cost?
 What difference do they make?
 Many of his research projects combine remote sensing and “big” spatio-temporal social data on people, policies, and properties with quasi-experimental causal inference and predictive machine learning.

 Christoph teaches environmental statistics, economics, data science for conservation decisions, and environmental data synthesis and analysis.
 He enjoys collaborating with government agencies, donors, land trusts, indigenous governments, and early-career researchers.
 Before coming to Boston to speak American and Python, he studied in four languages, and pursued conservation research in 24 countries in the Americas, Europe, Asia, and the Middle East.